 A pair of Mexican spotted owl fledglings.
 Apache Sitgreaves National Forest.
 Photo NPS.gov.

-On February 12, the Colorado State Land Board considered whether to remove the Red Canyon Stewardship Trust parcel from the Stewardship Trust.
+On February 12, 2020, the Colorado State Land Board held a public workshop to consider whether to remove the Red Canyon Stewardship Trust parcel from the Stewardship Trust.
 If removed, it would allow the owner of the nearby Red Canyon Quarry, Martin Marietta, to expand the quarry onto the former Stewardship Trust parcel.

-Wild Connections opposes this because it would impair the wilderness values of the adjoining Beaver Creek Wilderness Study area, one of the areas proposed for wilderness designation under the Protect America’s Wilderness Act, which passed the House of Representatives on February 12th.
+Wild Connections opposed this because it would impair the wilderness values of the adjoining Beaver Creek Wilderness Study area, one of the areas proposed for wilderness designation under the Protect America’s Wilderness Act, which passed the House of Representatives on February 12, 2020.
 In addition, it would severely impact nearby homeowners and wildlife corridors from the WSA onto the State parcel and beyond.

-The Colorado State Land Board (SLB) is considering a mining proposal by Martin Marietta Materials to exchange the 647 acre Red Canyon Stewardship Trust parcel, southwest of Colorado Springs in eastern Fremont County, and adjacent to BLM's Beaver Creek Wilderness Study Area, for smaller parcels of land nearby and elsewhere.
+The Colorado State Land Board (SLB) considered a mining proposal by Martin Marietta Materials to exchange the 647 acre Red Canyon Stewardship Trust parcel, southwest of Colorado Springs in eastern Fremont County, and adjacent to BLM's Beaver Creek Wilderness Study Area, for smaller parcels of land nearby and elsewhere.